Dumfries: Architectural geology

+There are many buildings in Dumfries made from sandstone of the local Locharbriggs quarry.
+The quarry is situated off the A701 on the north of Dumfries at Locharbriggs close to the nearby aggregates quarry.
+This dimension stone quarry is a large quarry.
+Quarry working at Locharbriggs dates from the 18th century, and the quarry has been worked continuously since 1890.

+There are good reserves of stone that can be extracted at several locations.
+On average the stone is available at depths of 1m on bed although some larger blocks are obtainable.
+The average length of a block is 1.5m but 2.6m blocks can be obtained.
+Locharbriggs is from the New Red Sandstone of the Permian age.
+It is a medium-grained stone ranging in colour from dull red to pink.
+It is the sandstone used in the Queen Alexandra Bridge in Sunderland, the Manchester Central Convention Complex and the base of the Statue of Liberty.

-Visual arts
+Visual arts and festivals

 With a collection of over 400 Scottish paintings, Gracefield Arts Centre hosts a changing programme of exhibitions featuring regional, national and international artists and craft-makers.
 Dumfries Art Trail brings together artists, makers, galleries and craft shops with venues accessible all year round.

-Festivals

 There are a number of festivals which take place throughout the year, mostly based on traditional values.
 Guid Nychburris (Middle Scots, meaning Good Neighbours) is the main festival of the year, a ceremony which is largely based on the theme of a positive community spirit.
 The ceremony on Guid Nychburris Day, follows a route and sequence of events laid down in the mists of time.
 Formal proceedings start at 7.30 am with the gathering of up to 250 horses waiting for the courier to arrive and announce that the Pursuivant is on his way, and at 8.00 am leave the Midsteeple and ride out to meet the Pursuivant.
 They then proceed to Ride the Marches and Stob and Nog (mark the boundary with posts and flags) before returning to the Midsteeple at 12.15 pm to meet the Provost and then the Charter is proclaimed to the towns people of Dumfries.
 This is then followed by the crowning of the Queen of the South.

 Since 2013, Dumfries has seen the annual Nithraid, a small boat race up the Nith from Carsethorn, celebrating the town's historical relationship with the river.
 The region is also home to a number of thriving music festivals such as the Eden Festival (at St Ann's near Moffat), Youthbeatz (Scotland's largest free youth music festival), the Moniaive Folk Festival, Thornhill Music Festival, Big Burns Supper Festival and previously Electric Fields at Drumlanrig Castle.